briglx/AzureBillingReports/reports/README.md

 ## Open the Report

-This is the report that uses the billing data to show a point in time comparison.
+This is the report that uses the billing data to show a comparison to a specific point in time (Baseline Date).

 - Open the `/reports/PointInTimeAggregateLimitedColumns.pbit` template file
 - Provide the full path to the filtered downloaded csv file.
+- Provide the Baseline Point in time path to the filtered downloaded csv file.